tanjera/screeps/to.do.md

 # Implementing...
-- Spawns *not* renew soldiers (they park next to spawns forever if no hostiles!)
 - Remote mining: if a room is not visible
 	- Add "scout" body, 1 MOVE
 		- Will go initially to ensure room is safe (will not waste larger creep bodies/spawn time)

 Industry